Akaryatrh/svg-assets/README.md

 **Option format:** `string` or `Array`

 Defines what kind of assets files svgAssets will look for.
-If not defined, the following extension will be used : `.svg`
+If not defined, the following extension will be used : `svg`

 ---